svikashk/docs/guide/link-item-to-commit.md

 parent: Integrations
 has_children: false
 title: Link Item To Commit
+page_title: Link Item To Commit
 description: Learn how to link a work item in Zepel to a Commit using Github, Bitbucket, or Gitlab.
 permalink: integrations/link-item-to-commit/
 ---
 # Linking an Item to a Commit
 {: .no_toc }

+__Before you begin:__ Ensure that you've [enabled the integration for Github]({{ site.url }}{{ site.baseurl }}{% link guide/github-integration.md %}).

 An item in Zepel can be associated to a Commit in your version control system.

-__Before you begin:__ Ensure that you've [enabled the integration for Github]({{ site.url }}{{ site.baseurl }}{% link guide/github-integration.md %}).

 A commit can be associated to an item by using the item ID